 Journey to Halong Bay, a UNESCO world heritage site, to board a luxury junk and set sail for the three thousand islands surrounded by clear waters and limestone cliffs.
-You will have the opportunity to go trekking onshore, swim at Soi Sim Island, watch the sun rise through the mist whilst participating in a Tai Chi class on the sun deck or simply take in the beautiful scenery.
+You will have the opportunity to go hikeking onshore, swim at Soi Sim Island, watch the sun rise through the mist whilst participating in a Tai Chi class on the sun deck or simply take in the beautiful scenery.

 Fly to Hue, an important part of Vietnam’s history.
 Float down the Perfume River in a dragon boat to explore the citadel and Imperial tombs to understand the majesty and elegance of the Imperial Dynasty.
-Head onto Hoi An discover this ancient Japanese, Chinese and European port of trade with a rich history and culture.
+Head onto Hoi An and discover this ancient Japanese, Chinese and European port of trade with a rich history and culture.
 During your stay you can visit the elegant pagodas, Japanese covered bridge and bustling riverfront markets where you can have clothes tailored for you.
 The Life Resort is a charming boutique property in a great location in town or there are also larger and more luxurious hotels on the beach close by.

 Fly down to Nha Trang where you will be whisked away to the amazing Six Senses Ninh Van Bay, a true retreat that can only be accessed by boat.
 Here you can relax by your private pool, indulge in a spa treatment and be pampered with delicious cuisine and fantastic service.
 For the more active, you can dive in the turquoise waters and take boat trips to local fishing villages.

 For a final culture fix spend a couple of nights in the melting pot of Saigon, where you can visit the Old Saigon Post Office, Notre Dame Cathedral and the Presidential Palace and explore the Cu Chi Tunnels.
 The Park Hyatt Saigon is the number one address in town and in the perfect location for wandering out to see the sights.

 When to travel